 Because of his costume Harlequin is sometimes confused with the Court Jester.
 This photo shows the two sculptures together for comparison, with the Court Jester on the right.
 (Details about the Jester and his copycat clone can be found here.)

 A few years later Cybis introduced Madame Butterfly in 1984 at $2875; she sold for $3495 by 1988.
-She is 13.5” high and is a limited edition of 500, having a current Cybis website retail price of $6500.
+She is 13.5” high and was a limited edition of 500.
 Her parasol has a bad reputation for coming unglued and as a result pieces are sometimes seen with it having been reattached in a different position or even missing altogether.
 The Cybis advertisement shows the original correct position of the parasol.

 Carmen appeared in 1986 as a declared edition of 500 which may have been later reduced.
-She was designed by Dolores Valenza.
 In 1988 she sold for $1975.
 (Note: The detail photograph is of a Carmen who is missing her decorative haircomb.)
 She is 14.5” high and is sometimes confused by online sellers sellers with Kitri which is a costumed ballerina sculpture from Don Quixote.
 Kitri can be seen in the Ballerinas post.

-The final Cybis opera sculpture was Pagliacci, an open edition introduced in 1985 at $325 and who still appears on the Cybis site at $450.
-He was designed by William Pae.
+The final Cybis opera sculpture was Pagliacci, an open edition introduced in 1985 at $325 and designed by William Pae.
 Pagliacci is 10.5” high, and because of his costume he is sometimes assumed to have been one of the Circus pieces; however, he was always assigned to Cybis’ “Theatre of Porcelain” category.

 The Musical Animals